fergusonrae/streamlit-data-visualization/README.md

 ### Next Steps

-- Request source data clarifications and request additional data
+- Request clarifications and request additional data
     - Clarifications
         - RFS date, does the quarter correspond to calendar year or individual business?
+        - Country landing point chart, would you like distinct landing points or total number of cables connected?
     - Additional Data
         - Can two-letter country code be included to minimize poor text mapping?
         - Can lat/long coordinates be added for landing points to increase granularity?